Publications

 Reading the Signs: A Paranormal Love Story

 You can buy signed copies directly from me.
-It’s also available in Kindle and Paperback from Amazon.com.
-Soon you will be able to get it at other outlets.
+It’s also available in Kindle and Paperback from Amazon.com and other venues.

 Here is the cover, which is really timely, given our current shocking and appalling political climate that has brought to the forefront the manipulative tactics used by power mongers who rise to the top in so many fields.
 Sex often becomes a favorite method to gain power over others who serve to gratify the desires of the perpetrators.
 When sex is denied, or withdrawn, they do not hesitate to destroy their prey.
 In the past, victims of such acts were encouraged to keep their mouths shut and move on, as if that were easy.
 It is not.
 Sometimes it is not possible.
 The perpetrators’ wounded egos and need for revenge must not be underestimated.